 We understand that it can be a daunting experience turning up to a training session and trying to find out everything from scratch, particularly if you are a ‘beginner’ in one or more of the swim/bike/run activities.
 We’ve all been a newcomer at some point so at Edinburgh triathletes you’ll find that we’re a friendly bunch with common interests in triathlon, swimming, cycling or running and you’ll be warmly welcomed.

 All our sessions cater for beginners, so the best thing to do is just come along and try a few sessions out!
-Just use the Contact form so we can arrange a suitable session and come along a few minutes earlier to introduce yourself to the coach.
+Just contact us so we can arrange a suitable session and come along a few minutes earlier to introduce yourself to the coach.
 You’ll be advised where to go and what to do, depending on your level.

 Most of our sessions are free to members but there are various additional activities for those who are keen.
 These include indoor spin sessions during the winter months and occasional weekend training trips which are a great chance to get to know other club members.

 All club training sessions are booked and coordinated using the Spond app.
 This is a convenient way to manage group numbers and ensure everyone is up to date.
-If you are thinking of joining the club and would like to come and try a session just get in touch using the Contact Us form and we’ll get back to you as soon as we can.
+If you are thinking of joining the club and would like to come and try a session just get in touch using the contact form and we’ll get back to you as soon as we can.

 If you’re interested in joining the club, all the details can be found on the membership page.